hm-lang/core/proposals/README.md

 instance, respectively.
 For example, the `array` class has overloads for sorting, (1) which does not change the instance but returns a sorted copy of the array (`::sort(): this`), and (2) one which sorts in place (`;;sort(): null`).
-The ` ` (member access) operator will use `This:` if the LHS is a readonly variable or `This;` if the LHS is writeable.
+The ` ` (member access) operator will use `I:` if the LHS is a readonly variable or `I;` if the LHS is writeable.
 Some examples in code:

 ```
 # there are better ways to get a median, but just to showcase member access: